 We have created a framework called He Ara Āwhina, which means pathways to support.
 He Ara Āwhina describes what an ideal mental health and addiction system looks like.
-This will be used to assess, monitor, and advocate for improvements to Aotearoa’s mental health and addiction system, including services.
+This will be used to assess, monitor, and advocate for improvements to the mental health and addiction system of Aotearoa, including services.

 Our Goal: a whānau dynamic mental health and addiction system